MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-performance-guidance.md

 [User Experience Walk-through](#bkmk-uewt)

--   Walk-through – This is a step-by-step walk-through of the App-V and UE-V operations and the expectations users should have.
+-   Walk-through – It is a step-by-step walk-through of the App-V and UE-V operations and the expectations users should have.

--   Outcome – This describes the expected results.
+-   Outcome – It describes the expected results.

 [Impact to Package Lifecycle](#bkmk-plc)